Diocletian's Palace Walking Tour

 And all around the complex, below and above and even at the local market just outside the Silver Gate, architecture exists from almost every era and style since Diocletian's demise.
 That's because the palace was slowly colonized and gradually turned into a city of thousands; empty spaces sprouted houses that were set as closely as split hairs.

 When Diocletian was a young soldier in Gaul, a druidess divined that he would become emperor by slaying an aper (Latin for boar).
 After that, he slaughtered every single swine he saw.
 Yet nothing happened for years, save for a lot of blood and loads of meat.
 Then, in 284, both the emperor Carus and his son were murdered.
 Diocletian just so happened to be the head of their imperial bodyguard.
 And the supposed killer was Arrius Aper.
 APER!
 So Diocletian executed Aper in front of the troops, and they fulfilled the prophecy by naming him as the new emperor.

-Make your way to Diocletian's Palace, Cellars South Entrance, to meet your guide.
-Please look for our GoBe Representative with the displayed logo sign.
+Please make your way to Diocletian's Palace, Cellars South Entrance, to meet your guide.
+Please look for our tour representative with the displayed logo sign.

 Shopping is available in the Old Town of Split after the tour.
 Favorite souvenirs include lavender products, red wine, and olive oil.
 Artists often have their works displayed around the Palace.
 Be sure to have local currency.